awsdocs/aws-freertos-docs/doc_source/device-tester-for-freertos-ug.md

 `otaConfiguration`
 The OTA configuration\.
 `otaFirmwareFilePath`
 The full path to the OTA image created after the build\.
+For example, `{{testData.sourcePath}}/<relative-path/to/ota/image/from/source/root>`\.
 `deviceFirmwareFileName`
-The name of the OTA firmware file to be downloaded to the board\.
+The full ﬁle path on the MCU device where the OTA ﬁrmware is located\.
+Some devices do not use this ﬁeld, but you still must provide a value\.
 `awsSignerPlatform`
 The signing algorithm used by AWS Code Signer while creating the OTA update job\.
 Currently, the possible values for this field are `AmazonFreeRTOS-TI-CC3220SF` and `AmazonFreeRTOS-Default`\.
 `awsSignerCertificateArn`